5 Ways to Protect Your Kids During This Crazy Presidential Campaign

 It’s summertime.
 Leave the media behind and get your kids outside.

 #2 – Talk about the campaign with your older kids.

 Your older kids will be exposed to many, many different perspectives on this election because of social media.
 Not everything they read will be accurate.
 Not everything they read will be true.
-Not everything they read will be aligned with the values that you have tried to teach them over the years.
+Not everything they read will align with the values you have tried to teach them over the years.

 Talk about the election with your kids.
-Let them ask questions and make an effort to answer them thoughtfully, to clarify what they may or may not have heard.
+Let them ask questions and try to answer them thoughtfully to clarify what they may or may not have heard.
 And share with them your perspective on what is being said, trying to be as non-partisan as possible.

 #3 – Don’t expect your kids to toe the party line with you.